-Though both, rodents and lagomorphs, are mammals that share all the characteristic features of mammals, there is some identifiable differences between rodents and lagomorphs.
-Before looking into these differences, the most noticeable common feature of these two types of mammals is the continuously growing large chisel-shaped incisors and the distinct diastema between the incisors and the cheek teeth.
-The presence of these incisors, rodents and lagomorphs have gained the ability of gnawing and hence both these group is collective called ‘gnawing mammals.’
-Unlike ungulates, rodents and lagomorphs cannot produce cellulase enzyme, which helps to digest cellulose in plant materials they eat.
+Rodents and lagomorphs are two groups of mammals.
+The most noticeable feature of these two types of mammals is the continuously growing large chisel-shaped incisors and the distinct diastema between the incisors and the cheek teeth.
+Due to the presence of these incisors, rodents and lagomorphs have gained the ability of gnawing.
+Hence, both these group is collective called ‘gnawing mammals’.
+Rodents and lagomorphs cannot produce the cellulase enzyme, which helps to digest cellulose in plant materials they eat.
 Instead, they have certain bacterial species in their stomach to do this task.
 Despite these similarities, there is a distinct difference between rodents and lagomorphs.

 What are Rodents?